 for we all partake of the one bread.

 First Letter of St. Paul to the Corinthians 10:16-17

-1 The Navarre Revised Standard Version of the Holy Bible: The Gospel of Luke (with Latin Vulgate), Four Courts Press, Dublin, Ireland, 2003.
+1 Navarre Revised Standard Version of the Holy Bible: The Gospel of Luke.
+Four Courts Press, Dublin, Ireland, 2003.

 2 Pope John Paul II.
-On the Eucharist in its Relationship to the Church.
-Encyclical Letter, Pauline Books and Media, Boston, April 17, 2003.
+On the Eucharist in its Relationship to the Church, The Encyclical Letter Ecclesia de Eucharistia.
+Pauline Books and Media, Boston, April 17, 2003.

 3 Pope Benedict XVI.
 Jesus, the Apostles, and the Early Church.
 Ignatius Press, San Francisco, 2007.